-The Cherry Blossoms in High Park are so beautiful that they attract HUGE crowds, especially if when the weather co-operates.
+The Cherry Blossoms in High Park are so beautiful that they attract HUGE crowds, especially when (& if) the weather co-operates.

-Families, and those who just love to take photos, go there just to spend time outside enjoying the blossoms as well as the Park (High Park even has a ZOO nearby).
+Families, and those who just love to take photos, go there to spend time outside enjoying the blossoms as well as the Park (High Park even has a ZOO nearby).

 The blooms are only around for a short time (even shorter if high winds and rains are in the forecast), so if you can, try and get out to see Mother Nature at her best.